hgranlund/passport-keycloak-bearer/README.md

 [![Build](https://travis-ci.org/hgranlund/passport-keycloak-bearer.png)](http://travis-ci.org/hgranlund/passport-keycloak-bearer)
 > HTTP Bearer authentication strategy for [Passport](http://passportjs.org/) and [Keycloak](https://www.keycloak.org/).

-This module lets you authenticate HTTP requests using bearer tokens with a Keycloak authority, in your Node.js applications.
+This module lets you authenticate HTTP requests using bearer tokens with a Keycloak authority in your Node.js applications.
 Bearer tokens are typically used protect API endpoints, and are often issued using OAuth 2.0.